Catoctin Editorial Services offers the following (click to learn more):

 - The text in this same pamphlet mentions that South Mountain is shown in “figure 1.”
 A check of figure 1 does not show South Mountain.
 This is a situation where an editor would need to work with the author to determine if the figure needs to be adjusted with the addition of a label for South Mountain or if the text incorrectly refers to figure 1.

-Text Editing Services:
+Text Editing and Proofreading:

 Text editing includes activities ranging from a highly detailed analysis of your writing to a final read through of your product just before its publication.
 I edit reports and other products in the fields of earth sciences (geology, stratigraphy, paleontology, mineralogy), geography, and cartography.
 I also edit other types of nonfiction material including blog posts, memoir, articles, essays, resumes, and web sites.
 I can perform the following editing tasks to make your product the best it can be: